NullCode1337/NullRAT/Getting Variables.md

 ---
 <h3>Discord Bot Token</h3>

-This is used to run NullRAT's core.
-In short, you need this to start the bot up
+This is used to run NullRAT's core bot host. **Without this NullRAT will straight up crash**

 **How to obtain it:**